Paris-Panthéon-Assas University: Assas Centre

-Centre Vaugirard and other centers
+Vaugirard Centre

-The campus on rue de Vaugirard gathers first-year students.
-It is located in the chapel wing of the defunct Jesuit College of the Immaculate Conception, where Charles de Gaulle was a pupil; the chapel itself, dating from the 18th century, was transformed into a lecture hall in the 1980s.
-The structure is a national heritage site as well.
-The campus on Rue Charcot receives third-year and master students in economics.
-South-east of Paris, the campus in Melun, which opened in 1987, gathers over a thousand first-cycle students who do not reside in Paris.
+The campus on the Rue de Vaugirard provides for first-year students.
+It is located in the chapel wing of the former Jesuit College of the Immaculate Conception, where Charles de Gaulle was a pupil; the chapel itself, dating from the 18th century, was transformed into a lecture hall in the 1980s.
+The structure is a national heritage site.

-Sainte Barbe Library
+Sainte Barbe Centre

-The Center of Roman Law and Legal History of Panthéon-Assas, hosting its research centers in Legal History, is situated inside the Collège Sainte-Barbe, former school founded in 1460.
+The Center of Roman Law and Legal History of Panthéon-Assas, hosting its research centers in legal history, is situated inside the Collège Sainte-Barbe, former school founded in 1460.
 The school was founded by Pierre Antoine Victor de Lanneau, teacher of religious studies, as a college of the University of Paris.
 Ignace de Loyola, Gustave Eiffel, Alfred Dreyfus among others were students there.

-Centre Melun
+Melun Campus

-The campus in the city of Melun hosts local first-year students.
+The campus in the town of Melun hosts local first-year students.
 It is located in the old town of Melun, on Saint-Étienne Island, among Roman and Gothic remains.
 The Institute of Law and Economics of Pantheon-Assas University is located there.
 An extension is currently under construction.